TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 ### How It Works(Interface):

--   When the page ins opened, the drawing is displayed with the default values.
+-   When the page is opened, the drawing is displayed with the default values.
 -   These values can be changed using the sliders.

 <img src="./readme_assets/screenshot_explanation.png" title="" alt-text="" width="">